 Some photos on the internet point the saying towards the film The Godfather and claim that it is Don Corleone who created the term.
 However, apart from a few memes using his photo and the said quote, there’s no part of the film where Corleone says this line.

 Either way, both Suits and The Godfather are American films, so it’s safe to say that the idea is more American than British.
-Just look at how much Americans value the importance of earning and receiving the respect they think they earned here:

 What Does “Respect Is Earned, Not Given” Mean?